-Abstract
+Abstract.
 We show that every graph G with maximum degree three has a straight-line drawing in the plane using edges of at most five different slopes.
-Moreover, if G is connected and has at least one vertex of degree less than three, then four directions suffice.
+Moreover, if every connected component of G has at least one vertex of degree less than three, then four directions suffice.